 (11) Policies regarding personnel protection, including time, distance, and shielding;

-(13) Policies regarding radiation training for ancillary personnel;
+(13) Policies regarding radiation safety training for ancillary personnel;

-(15) Policies regarding patient protection, including screening for pregnancy, patient shielding, patient protection, patient identity verification; and
+(15) Policies regarding patient protection, including screening for pregnancy, exposure of pregnant patients, patient shielding, patient education, patient identity verification .

-(C) In addition to the requirements of paragraphs (A) and (B) of this rule the quality assurance program of hospital registrants shall be maintained in the form of a readily available quality assurance manual and shall comply with the following:
+(C) In addition to the requirements of paragraphs (A) and (B) of this rule the quality assurance program of hospital registrants shall comply with the following:

 (1) A certified radiation expert shall conduct oversight and maintenance of quality assurance programs for hospital registrants, by: